easybuilders/easybuild-docs/docs/writing-easyconfig-files.md

 the software and the corresponding module file.

-Luckily, the majority of software delivery mechanisms are being designed around either autotools or CMake or, perhaps, some simple file extraction/copy pattern.
+Luckily, the majority of software delivery mechanisms are being designed around either Autotools or CMake or, perhaps, some simple file extraction/copy pattern.
 In that case, a *generic easyblock* can be leveraged; see [Overview of generic easyblocks][generic_easyblocks].